 From 2021, my research moved also in the field of philosophy of science (especially mathematics and physics, see also below).
 My main focus regards the interpretation of Feynman diagrams that could be considered as depiction representing a physical phenomena as well as merely mathematical tools.

 There are many more topics of mathematics that I love.
-For instance I am really interested in the formalization of the mathemtical aspects for the economic theory and the related models developed in the last century (as the Cobb-Douglas model and the Solow model).
+For instance, I am really interested in the formalization of the mathematical aspects for the economic theory and the related models developed in the last century (as the Cobb-Douglas model and the Solow-Swan model).
 My colleague Mattia Sensi and I have generalized some results concerning the models quoted above, by using classical tools of differential geometry and analysis.
-And more recently, we have started to investigate some problems regarding Benford sequences from a number-theoretical point of view.
+More recently, we started to investigate some problems regarding Benford's law from a number-theoretical point of view.

-During the 2020 lockdown, I started studying the history and the properties of a very particular numbers, the normal numbers.
-With my colleague Daniele Taufer, we are trying to propose different points of view to face the issues linked with these numbers that still today are a kind of mysterious object.
+During the 2020 lockdown, I started studying the history and the properties of a very particular set of numbers: the normal numbers.
+With my colleague Daniele Taufer, we are trying to propose different points of view to face the issues linked with these numbers that still today are mysterious objects.